 - improve their parenting skills (including how to handle challenging behaviour)

 - increase confidence in their parenting.

-We will visit a family at home and help parents agree some goals to aim for.
-We'll help parents to reach their goals both during the visits and in the future.
-Normally, we'll visit a family for 10 weeks but this can be longer if they need extra help.
-Parents practice what they have learned between sessions.
+We would visit a family at home and help parents agree some goals to aim for.
+We'd help parents to reach their goals both during the visits and in the future.
+Normally, we'd visit a family for 10 weeks but this can be longer if they need extra help.
+Parents would practice what they learned between sessions.